Fishkeeping: Water conditions

 The solute content of water is perhaps the most important aspect of water conditions, as total dissolved solids and other constituents can dramatically impact basic water chemistry, and therefore how organisms interact with their environment.
 Salt content, or salinity, is the most basic classification of water conditions.
-An aquarium may have freshwater (salinity below 0.5 PPT), simulating a lake or river environment; brackish water (a salt level of 0.5 to 30 PPT), simulating environments lying between fresh and salt, such as estuaries; and salt water or seawater (a salt level of 30 to 40 PPT), simulating an ocean or sea environment.
+Depending on the water system that an aquarist chooses, maintaining the proper range of salt content is essential for these ecosystems to survive and to properly reflect conditions that exist within a natural system.
+These ranges and simulations include freshwater (salinity below 0.5 PPT), simulating a lake or river environment; brackish water (a salt level of 0.5 to 30 PPT), simulating environments lying between fresh and salt, such as estuaries; and salt water or seawater (a salt level of 30 to 40 PPT), simulating an ocean or sea environment.
 Even higher salt concentrations are maintained in specialized tanks for raising brine organisms.

 Several other water characteristics result from dissolved materials in the water and are important to the proper simulation of natural environments.
 Saltwater is typically alkaline, while the pH of fresh water varies.
 "Hardness" measures overall dissolved mineral content; hard or soft water may be preferred.
 Hard water is usually alkaline, while soft water is usually neutral to acidic.
 Dissolved organic content and dissolved gases content are also important factors.

 Home aquarists typically use modified tap water supplied through their local water supply network.
 Because of the chlorine used to disinfect drinking water supplies for human consumption, tap water cannot be immediately used.
 In the past, it was possible to "condition" the water by simply letting the water stand for a day or two, which allows the chlorine to dissipate.
 However, monochloramine became popular in water treatment because it stays longer in the water.
 Additives are available to remove chlorine or chloramine and suffice to make the water ready.
 Brackish or saltwater aquaria require the addition of a mixture of salts and other minerals.